 - Quality and longevity of their purchased mats

 Creating a solution to these three concerns also creates a lower Total Cost of Ownership (“TCO”) for you, the customer.

-- To get as many mats per truck so that we can offer mats to a wider geographical area.
+- To get as many mats per truck so that you can use mats in a wider geographical area.

-- To make sure our mat is long-lived, so our customers buy more of them.*
+- To make sure your mat is long-lived, so your customers and employees have a simpler life.